 On December 5, 2019 and March 18, 2021, the Discharger violated Discharge Prohibition III.C of the Industrial General Permit by discharging pollutant-laden storm water runoff from the Facility without adequate sediment control BMPs.

 On or about and between December 5, 2019 to March 18, 2021, the Discharger violated Section V.A of the Industrial General Permit by failing to implement BMPs that comply with appropriate Best Available Technology Economically Achievable (BAT) and Best Conventional Pollutant Control Technology (BCT) to reduce pollutants in the Facility’s storm water discharge.
-Advanced BMPs, including the bioswale, settling tanks, and settling pond, were overflowing with turbid water into the public storm drain at the sampling point on December 5, 2019 and March 18, 2021.
-On August 5, 2020, these same controls were full of sediment and not maintained.
+Advanced BMPs, including the bioswale, settling tanks, and settling pond, were overflowing with turbid water into the public storm drain at the sampling point on December 5, 2019.
+On March 18, 2021, these same controls were full of turbid water.
 Stockpiles of aggregate and asphalt remained uncovered and exposed to storm water.
-Fiber rolls needed maintenance and had been installed incorrectly.
+Fiber rolls had been installed incorrectly.

 On or about and between December 5, 2019 to March 18, 2021, the Discharger violated Section X.H.1.a.v of the Industrial General Permit by failing to cover all stored industrial materials that can be readily mobilized by contact with storm water.
 The Discharger has consistently failed, since at least December 5, 2019, to cover the stockpiles of aggregate and asphalt materials that can be readily mobilized by contact with storm water as required by the Industrial General Permit.